About Agent Orange

-In 1969 a study found that Dioxin-contaminated 2,4,5-T caused birth defects in mice at high doses.
-A follow-up study a year later found what the chemical companies already knew, that the 2,4,5-T herbicidal component in the 12 million gallons of Agent Orange was contaminated with 2,3,7,8-Tetrachlorodibenzo-p-dioxin (TCDD), that is, Dioxin.
+In 1969 a study found that Dioxin-contaminated 2,4,5-T was teratogenic, that is, at high does it caused birth defects in mice.
+A follow-up study a year later found what the chemical companies already knew, that the 2,4,5-T herbicidal component in the 12 million gallons of Agent Orange was contaminated with Dioxin.
 These findings led to the U.S. decision to restrict the use of Agent Orange altogether, though the U.S. EPA did not formally ban the use of 2,4,5-T until 1979.
-Later studies eventually found that Dioxin also causes adverse health effects and birth outcomes in humans.
+Later studies eventually found that Dioxin also caused adverse health effects and birth outcomes in humans.
 In 1997, the International Agency for Research on Cancer (IARC) of the World Health Organization, classified TCDD as a “known human carcinogen.”

 The last defoliation mission using Agent Orange took place in April 1970.
 But its use for perimeter spraying of U.S. military bases continued for the next six months.
-The Air Force flew its last official crop spraying mission using Agent Blue on January 7, 1971, though the South Vietnamese forces continued spraying the remaining stocks of Agents Blue and White until 1972.
+The Air Force flew its last official crop spraying mission using Agent Blue on January 7, 1971.
+South Vietnamese forces continued spraying the remaining stocks of Agents Blue and White until 1972.

-In September 1971, the surplus inventories of tactical Agent Orange, including those under the control of the Armed Forces of South Vietnam, were re-barreled as part of the operation code-named “Pacer IVY,” at Da Nang, Bien Hoa and Tuy Hoa airbases.
+In September 1971, the surplus inventories of Agent Orange, including those under the control of the Armed Forces of South Vietnam, were re-barreled as part of the operation code-named “Pacer IVY,” at Da Nang, Bien Hoa and Tuy Hoa air bases.
 The barrels were then shipped to Johnston’s Island in the South Pacific until it could be determined how they would be disposed of.
-The 860,000 gallons of surplus Agent Orange in the U.S. were shipped to the Seabees base in Gulfport, Mississippi, where it was stored until 1977.
-About 2.3 million gallons of Agent Orange from Gulfport and Johnston Island were incinerated in the South Pacific Ocean on the Vulcanus, as part of “Operation Pacer Ho.”
+Meanwhile the 860,000 gallons of surplus Agent Orange in the U.S. were shipped to the Seabees base in Gulfport, Mississippi, where it was stored until 1977.
+Then, in that same year, about 2.3 million gallons of Agent Orange from Gulfport and Johnston Island were incinerated in the South Pacific Ocean on the Vulcanus, as part of “Operation Pacer Ho.”

 “Operation Ranch Hand” became a footnote in most accounts of the war in Vietnam, but its widespread use of Agent Orange and other herbicides, its toxic legacies, are still felt today.